Northern Norway, Norway: What to pack, what to wear, and when to go [2022]

 Waterproof snow boots

-In addition to regular shoes, it's important to bring snow boots.
-For travel to Northern Norway, a great option is these boots:
+In addition to day-to-day shoes, you should bring snow boots.
+For visiting Northern Norway, a great option is these boots:

 Waterproof jacket that can be used in snow

-Northern Norway has some famous skiing If you plan to ski, we also suggest:
+Northern Norway has some excellent skiing If you plan to ski, we would recommend:

 - day pack